Ar0xA/ar0xa.github.io/_posts/2015-10-24-Hacking-Hipchat-URLs-learning-Python-part1.md

 Having failed at the stupid, I figured that I should generate a lot of rooms and store their names to see if I could analyze those.
 My idea was that after analysis I could put weights on certain characters for certain positions in the URL, so that the characters that were used more often would have a higher chance to pop up in a not-so-randomly-generated URL I could then create.

-Having read the API docs, I figured I should start with the old decapricated API because it was more straight-forward and it looked faster, if less flexible than the new API.
+Having read the API docs, I figured I should start with the old depricated API because it was more straight-forward and it looked faster, if less flexible than the new API.

 Having generated an API key and doing a trial run, I hit a problem...API calls are <a href="https://www.hipchat.com/docs/api/rate_limiting" target="_blank">rate-limited</a>.
 You could pretty much do only 100 calls within 5 minutes.
 After that you would have to wait for a reset.